Pursuer: Robertson; Dundas &

 in secretarial techniques which have taken place in the last

-the Edinburgh Royal Infirmary in 1999 enquiring
+the Edinburgh Royal Infirmary in 1999 enquiring about employment,

-enough salary to make a significant difference to the family's economic circumstances.
+make a significant difference to the family's economic circumstances.

 invalid Poll Tax and sequestration.
 LINK

 The entire court proceedings were mapped out to suit